thejinxters/popl-project/paper.md

 ```

 A class “adapts” to an interface so long as the instance does not raise a
-NoApplicableMethods within the methods of the interface.
+`NoApplicableMethods` within any method of the interface.

 An interface class can have an empty generic function as well as a full
-executable function without the @abstract decorator. @abstract decorator creates
+executable function without the `@abstract` decorator.
+The `@abstract` decorator
-an empty generic function that could be used within an interface class, but also
+creates an empty generic function that could be used within an interface class,
-could be used outside the class.
+but also could be used outside the class.
 For instance, in the **Code block I**
-IWriteMapping is an interface that has a __setitem__ generic function with
+`IWriteMapping` is an interface that has a `__setitem__` generic function with
-@abstract decorator as well as an update method with a layout of its
+`@abstract` decorator, as well as an update method with a layout of its
 implementation.

 #####Code Block I: https://github.com/ceronman/typeannotations